 Data = Code

-Even more interesting is the fact that the code is not the source of “business logic” anymore, the model or the data, which trained the model, is.
-The most systems out there are not capable of event sourcin.
-They based on data bases, files or event streams, so they are dynamic, and you cannot get back to any state in time.
+Even more interesting is the fact that the program code is not the source of “business logic” anymore.
+While there is still a lot of code neccecary to build a product containing a ml-model, the rules for decicions ly in the trained model itself.
+As the model is based on training data, the first implication is that data is the source of business logic.
+It should be obvious that this data has to be persisted as a snapshot for every model training, if the data source is not capable of event sourcing.
+Usually data sources are data bases, files or event streams, so they are dynamic, and you cannot get back to any state in time.
 Furthermore, IT systems are coupled, and future changes might change the structure of the data completely.
 While this has several impacts to machine learning systems in general, it is also fundamental to the data acquisition.

 Identify invalid data early

 An ongoing process is checking for wrong data.
 In almost every real-world data source there are some invalid or highly biased data points.
 Industrial sensors are broken and produce wrong data.
-Text data is crisscrossed by spam bots and in images are mislabeled.
+Text data is crisscrossed by spam bots and images are mislabeled.
 To train a good classifier you need good data or at least a high percentage of good data.
 Finding such data is highly domain depending and therefore not covered here.

 Have a reserve validation dataset